Traditional Polish dumplings, known as pierogi or perogies, are easy to make, and you can top them and stuff them with various creations.

 Can you make sweet perogies?

-You may also enjoy making sweet dumpling or dessert perogies stuffed with pie fillings such as
+You may also enjoy making sweet dumplings or dessert perogies stuffed with pie fillings such as;

 - Apple sauce or Apple pie filling